 Informing stakeholders about the capital structure of the organization and changes therein, if any;

 It incorporates methods and accounting policiesAccounting PoliciesAccounting policies refer to the framework or procedure followed by the management for bookkeeping and preparation of the financial statements.
 It involves accounting methods and practices determined at the corporate level. company is using to record its transactions

 #6 – Auditors Report

 It provides an independent opinion of the statutory auditor; about the financials of the company and the accounting policies used.

 It provides information on the composition of the board of directors and their profile.
 It also talks about remuneration paid to top management and compliance with other statutory requirements.

 #8 – Prospectus

-For a company going for IPO, the prospectus contains all the information about financials, operations, management, product mix, financial reporting for business goals of the organization.
+For a company going for IPO, the prospectus contains all the information about financials, operations, management, product mix, financial reporting for the business goals of the organization.

 #9 – Earnings Call

-In short, we can say that it creates an ecosystem of information which can be used by various stakeholders for multiple objectives of financial reporting in accounting.
-Good practices improve the efficiency of the markets as information is easily available to all the stakeholders.
+In short, we can say that it creates an ecosystem of information that can be used by various stakeholders for multiple objectives of financial reportingObjectives Of Financial ReportingThe main objective of the financial reporting for any company is to present the necessary information concerning the company's financial position, the cash flow position, and various obligations relevant for its users for tracking business performance, understanding financial health, and informative decision making. in accounting.
+Good practices improve the efficiency of the markets as information is readily available to all the stakeholders.